Environment variables

 Internal topics

 As the Gateway is stateless, it uses Kafka topics to store its internal state.
-The following environment variables can be used to configure these topics.
+Use the following environment variables to configure these internal topics.

 Environment variable | Description | Default value |